Itkhori: A Place of Religious Tolerance

-My son, Judhajit and I were planning to visit the ancient Bhadrakali temple at Itkhori since long.
+My son, Judhajit and I have been planning to visit the ancient Bhadrakali temple at Itkhori for a long.
 The area was before infested by Maoists and wasn’t a safe place.
 Now the government with the help of local people got rid of them.
 The Jharkhand government is developing the place as a centre of religious tourism.

-It is a wonderful place with abundance of historic reminiscences and archaeological remnants demonstrating a breath-taking saga of religious tolerance and cultural unity.
+It is a wonderful place with an abundance of historic reminiscences and archaeological remnants demonstrating a breathtaking saga of religious tolerance and cultural unity.
 Besides Bhadrakali, seen as a propitious form of Kali, Shiva and Hanuman idols complete the Hindu influence.
 Besides these, there is a stupa with 1,008 figurines of Buddha and the charan paduka (slippers) of Jain Tirthankar Sheetalnath.
-All are made of black stone, with similar aesthetic styles, suggesting religious co-existence in close proximity in the Middle Ages.
+All are made of black stone, with similar aesthetic styles, suggesting religious co-existence close to the Middle Ages.

-On the basis of the inscriptions in Brahmi script near the feet of Maa Bhadrakali idol, it is said that it had been made during ninth century CE by the orders of King Mahendra Pal, who was the king of Bengal and Bihar.
-The workmanship of the images and statues indicate a highly developed heritage of skills in the finer arts.
+Based on the inscriptions in Brahmi script near the feet of Maa Bhadrakali idol, it is said that it had been made during the ninth century CE by the orders of King Mahendra Pal, who was the king of Bengal and Bihar.
+The workmanship of the images and statues indicates a highly developed heritage of skills in the finer arts.

 Maa Bhadrakali Temple